CGGMFF/SkyGAN/README.md

 SkyGAN will work on Intel GPUs (or other SYCL-compatible accelerators).
 See the *StyleGAN3 to SYCL porting* progress in [this repository](https://github.com/martinmCGG/stylegan3).

 ### TODOs
- - [] finish usage instructions (how to run inference - copy from the PC in S126)
+ - [x] finish usage instructions (how to run inference - copy from the PC in S126)
+ - [x] test if inference still works after code cleanup
- - [] test if training+inference still work after code cleanup - WIP
+ - [ ] test if training still works after code cleanup
- - [] link to trained pickles!
+ - [x] link to trained pickles
- - [] link to data processing scripts
+ - [x] link to data processing scripts
- - [] link to dataset (academic torrents + Transmission on amnesia-compute?)
+ - [x] link to dataset
- - [] update citation when volume+number are known
+ - [x] update citation when volume+number are known
- - [] maybe link to publication page on CGG website?
+ - [ ] maybe link to publication page on CGG website?
- - [] StyleGAN3 to SYCL porting: merge to SkyGAN when finished, maybe until then also add a guide how to merge the current version
+ - [ ] StyleGAN3 to SYCL porting: merge to SkyGAN when finished, maybe until then also add a guide how to merge the current version